Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Notes for Spouses of NPS Technical Training Students at Keesler

 Concurrent travel is approved for Non-prior service airmen whose course length is 20 weeks or more.
-Please note, rentals are expensive in this area.
+Please note, rentals are expensive and limited in this area at this time due to Hurricane Ida.

 Cell phone use is strictly prohibited while driving on base.